Work with Flock Freight for seamless and reliable shipment tracking.

-- Shipment Reference Number – This number is decided by the carrier to reference the shippers business.
+- Shipment Reference Number – This number is decided by the carrier to reference the shipper’s business.
 It could be the company’s name, the purchase order number, the BOL number, or a customer number.

 - PO Number – The purchase order number is the main reference number that encompasses all communications and paperwork that deal with this freight purchase.

 If you are a small business that does not ship often, then you might have no problem simply tracking your freight on your own.
 However, if you are a larger company that routinely ships in bulk, a Transportation Management System (TMS) could help streamline your entire freight process and remove the headache of tracking hundreds of different shipments.
 A TMS not only optimizes tracking but the rest of the freight shipping process as well.
-Over time, it gathers data which will provide you with vital information on how to continue improving your freight shipping efficiency.
+Over time, it gathers data that will provide you with vital information on how to continue improving your freight shipping efficiency.

 Transportation management systems are typically subdivisions of the supply chain management wing of the company.
 Most businesses that often ship freight will employ a logistics department that utilizes TMS to cut operating costs, track freight, and increase efficiency.
 TMS notifies you of delays and can create optimal routes that avoid such delays.
 Over time, analysis of the data can help your team lower freight shipping costs by minimizing waits and transfers, which leads to less damaged freight and loss.